nazmisofian/Complete-Python-3-Bootcamp/README.md

 Installation documentation link : https://docs.anaconda.com/anaconda/install/

-Please make sure to select add Anaconda3 to the PATH environment variable so that command terminal would be able to call python in windows terminal
+Please make sure to select "Add Anaconda3 to the PATH environment variable" so that command terminal would be able to call python in windows terminal

 ![PATH Environment Image](/images/Path.png)